 in them.
 These humorous limericks are written with the love for ordinary words

 that makes the dialogue of his plays so successful.
 A Lion was Learning to Ski is published in

-Square and you can find out more and order it
+November by Canterbury and you can find out more and order it

 Exciting news this week that Rebecca F. John has won the Pen International New Voices Award 2015for her dark and dazzling debut collection of short stories Clown’s Shoes published by leading indie publisher Parthian Books.
 In an interview with Wales Arts Review Rebecca said: “One of the great joys of the short story is that it can take you anywhere.
 The stories in Clown’s Shoes amble around the globe, trip across history and into the future; they run through the minds of starving little girls and lost mothers, desperate men and neglected children; they explore voices and styles that might not be sustainable over the length of a novel.
 And though they are small, short stories tackle the very biggest of subjects with more punch, often, than any novel.”
 Congratulations Rebecca – you can read that whole piece here.